 System Evolution This game will be designed with the intention the user is going to play it on desktop or laptop computer.
 It will not be designed to be played on a smaller screen such as a phone.
 Only being able to play this game upon a laptop or desktop computer will significantly limit the audience so porting our game to mobile may be something to consider in the future.
 Our core goal in this project is to create a hexagram shaped board which will allow the user to move pieces in accordance with the movement rules of Chinese Checkers.
 The game we create will allow the user to play against an AI, against others on the same computer, or against others online.
 Stretch goals we have for this project include creating different difficulty settings for the AI, implementing optional variant rules, making the game look exceptionally attractive and realistic, and adding sound effects to fit the gameplay.

+Preface: 5/5

+Your preface is very good.

+Introduction: 18/20

+Your introduction explains the project well; however, you have some inaccurate discussion of how few Chinese Checkers games are available on the Internet.
+There are many, but few allow for network play.

+Glossary: 5/5

+Your glossary was short, but there were not many terms you needed to define.

+User requirements definition 14/15

+Your user requirements definition explained the game of Chinese Checkers very clearly.
+Some discussion of the GUI (buttons or menus to quit the game, perhaps a chat function?) would have been useful.

+Of course, your group has a tremendous advantage in that you were trying to describe something that already exists.

+System architecture: 9/10

+Your system architecture was solid.
+However, you use statements like “game state” without being clear what that state includes.

+System requirements specification: 13/15

+Your system requirements specification covered most of the details.
+A UI mockup might have been useful.
+Discussion of UI and whether the game supports windowed, full-screen, or both modes should have been covered.

+System models: 4/5

+Your client server model is reasonable, but in actual fact, computers may communicate directly with each other.
+The host computer will probably share all IP addresses with all the other computers.
+Text explaining the model would have been helpful.

+System evolution: 15/15

+You discussed most of the important issues here.

+Spelling, grammar, and style: 9/10

+Your spelling was correct except for an instance of British spelling.
+You had a comma splice.
+Please be consistent with your spelling of “Chinese Checkers.”

+Total: 92